Grandson-tech/alx-project-nexus/README.md

     movie-app-case-study.md   # (optional) deeper dives, screenshots, flows
 ```

 This repository is documentation‑focused.
-If you also host code, include a separate app repo and reference it here.
+If I publish code, I’ll link to a separate app repository from here.

 ---

 ## Markdown Conventions

 - Use clear headings, lists, and short code snippets where helpful.
-- Prefer diagrams or screenshots (in `docs/`) for flows and UI states.
+- Diagrams or screenshots (in `docs/`) make flows and states easier to skim.

 ---